-The Resilience Adviser provides advice and guidance on emergency management arrangements to enable them to access the right information and networks of support.
+The Resilience Adviser provides advice and guidance on emergency management arrangements to enable council management to access the right information and networks of support.
 They work closely with and on behalf of Council Gold and Council Silver.

-The Resilience Adviser is the Council's Emergency Management and Response Manager, or other members of staff who have a wide knowledge of the Council's and the pan-London emergency response and recovery arrangements.
+The Resilience Adviser is the council's Emergency Management and Response Manager, or other members of staff who have a wide knowledge of the council's and the pan-London emergency response and recovery arrangements.
 Their role is to:-

 - i.
-Provide advice to Council management on emergency management arrangements in place across the Council - ii.
+Provide advice to council management on emergency management arrangements in place across the council - ii.
 Provide advice about regional plans and arrangements - iii.
 Provide advice about working arrangements with multi-agency responders - iv.
 Assist Council Silver/Gold with decision making

-4.2.5 Local Authority Liaison Officer [LALO]
+4.2.5 Council Bronze/Local Authority Liaison Officer [LALO]

-The LALO represents the Council at the scene of the incident, reporting directly to Council Silver and providing regular updates to the BECC to maintain situational awareness.
-Other Council officers and assets deployed to the scene operate under the direction of the LALO.
+The Council Bronze/LALO represents the council at the scene of the incident, reporting directly to Council Silver and providing regular updates to the BECC to maintain situational awareness.
+Other council officers and assets deployed to the scene operate under the direction of the LALO.

-During a major incident, it is the LALO who represents the Council at the Forward Control Point [FCP], which is a multi-agency location where on-scene coordinating meetings take place.
+During a major incident, it is the LALO who represents the council at the Forward Control Point [FCP], which is a multi-agency location where on-scene coordination meetings take place.

-In larger incidents, it may be necessary to deploy two LALOs to work in partnership to cover:-
+In larger incidents, it may be necessary to deploy multiple LALOs to work in partnership to cover:-

-- i.
-Liaison with other agencies, including attending on-scene co-ordination meetings. - ii.
-Coordination of the Council's resources at the incident scene
+- Liaison with other agencies, including attending on-scene co-ordination meetings. - Coordination of the council's resources at the incident scene

-Operations that the Council may undertake at the scene include:-
+Operations that the council may undertake at the scene include:-

-- Looking after displaced people and provision of welfare support to those affected by the emergency event - ii.
-Clearance and removal of debris and other waste - iii.
-Supporting traffic management operations in conjunction with the Metropolitan Police Service and Transport for London - iv.
-Assessment of the stability of structures and buildings, and taking such action as may be required to deal with dangerous structures

-- v.
-Undertaking the removal or clear-up of hazardous materials and/or substances - vi.
-Provision of resources to support evacuations - vii.
-Supporting on scene operations and investigations into the cause of the incident through the provision of CCTV footage.
+- Looking after displaced people and provision of welfare support to those affected by the emergency event - Clearance and removal of debris and other waste - Supporting traffic management operations in conjunction with the Metropolitan Police Service and Transport for London - Assessment of the stability of structures and buildings, and taking such action as may be required to deal with dangerous structures - Undertaking the removal or clear-up of hazardous materials and/or substances - Provision of resources to support evacuations - Supporting on scene operations and investigations into the cause of the incident through the provision of CCTV footage.